top of page

 3b909cb6-314b-4e70-b195-ae3c0103e608.jpg

-This early form of the aquatic microscope is mounted on the ray skin-coated wooden case with a center mount for the pillar, has Lieberkuhn lenses of different magnifications that can be screwed to the bar above the circular stage with a specimen holder and convex mirror below.
-The inner redlining of the case is typical of microscope makers Benjamin Martin or John Cuff.
+This early version of an aquatic microscope is housed in a wooden case coated with ray skin.
+It features a central mount for the pillar and interchangeable Lieberkuhn lenses of varying magnifications, which can be attached to a bar above the circular stage.
+Below the stage is a specimen holder and a convex mirror.
+The inner red lining of the case is characteristic of the microscope makers Benjamin Martin or John Cuff.

 20220503_063050.jpg